Los Algodones “Molar City” in Mexico: Your Guide to Getting Dental Implants and More

 It’s common for dentists to split payments according to the work you have done each day.
 Be wary of paying in full upfront since it ties you in to that dentist.
 If you later change your mind it could be hard to get your money back for any incomplete work.

 Some dental tourism locations in Mexico have suffered because of problems with crime.
 Fortunately, Los Algodones is not one of these.
-The little town exists on medical tourism and doesn’t the have issues with drugs or violence which put people off visiting larger Mexican cities.
+The little town exists on medical tourism and doesn’t have the issues with drugs or violence which put people off visiting larger Mexican cities.
 It’s a small community where people look out for each other.

 Visitors say they feel quite safe walking the streets as they do some shopping or visit local restaurants.
 There isn’t much else to do there, so you might fill some time by going for an eye test at one of the many opticians there.
-You could also stock up on prescription drugs at a pharmacy.
+You could also stock up on prescription medicine at a pharmacy.

 Although Molar City is a safe place, it’s still a good idea to take some common-sense precautions when you travel there.
 Don’t take valuables unless you need to, and keep any cash safely hidden away until you need it.